 The company manages its capital to ensure the company will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The capital structure of the company comprises issued capital from holding company net of accumulated profit (losses).
+The capital structure of the company comprises issued capital from holding company and retained earnings.
 The company's overall strategy remains unchanged from the previous financial year.